What You Need to Know About Financial Specialist

 In 2016, there was an estimated number of 135,900 jobs in the United States for Financial Specialist.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Financial Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 13,100 job openings in this field each year.
+There will be an estimated 13,100 positions for Financial Specialist per year.

 The states with the most job growth for Financial Specialist are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.